 The holiday season is all about traditions.
 Putting milk and cookies out for Santa on Christmas Eve.
 Driving through the neighborhood looking at Christmas lights.
 Picking out a tree and decorating it with ornaments.
 For us frogs, we hop to all of the Orlando theme parks!
-And this year, we started a new tradition.
-We took a short road trip to Tampa and went to Busch Gardens Tampa Bay’s Christmas Town for our very first time.
-It was so much fun that we returned for the festivities in 2021 — we had a merry first time and we’re hoppy to share all of the details.
+Last year, we started a new tradition by going to Busch Gardens Tampa Bay’s Christmas Town for our very first time.
+It was so much fun that we returned for the festivities in 2021 — we had a merry time once again and we're hoppy to share all of the details!

 Christmas Town has a lot to offer — sparkling lights, seasonal shows, special character greetings (including Santa himself!), festive food and more.
 On select nights, there's even a special fireworks show to light up the night!
-Overall, it's best to make a plan if you wish to accomplish as much as possible — something we learned on the fly.
+Overall, it's best to make a plan if you wish to accomplish as much as possible — something we learned on the fly the first time around.
 If you have the extra time to hop over to Busch Gardens Tampa Bay during this holiday season, here’s what you can expect.

 General Information about Busch Gardens Christmas Town

 This year, Busch Gardens Christmas Town festivities begin Nov.
 14, 2022, and will continue through Jan.
 9, 2023.
 While the event takes place daily, some experiences may only be available on select nights.
 For instance, the Holiday in the Sky fireworks show hoppens every Saturday, but also from Nov.
 20-23 & 25, Dec.
 2, 9, 16, 18, 23 & 25-30 and Jan.
 1. Additionally, "Three Kings Journey" and "Elmo's Christmas Wish" only run on select days during the event.
 If you want to see showtimes for a specific day, check the park hours and entertainment schedule on Busch Gardens Tampa Bay's website.